hmito/esj73web/web/home_en.md

 # Home

 ## Important notice

 - **We are now calling for [Open Session](opensession_en) (Application: 2025.07.01 - 07.31)**
 - **We are now calling for [ER Symposium](ersympo_en) (Application: 2025.07.01 - 08.30)**

+### Upcoming Schedule

+- Applications for General Presentations, Symposia, Workshops, and Junior Posters are scheduled to open around October.

 ## Meeting information